Justintime50/easypost-cli/README.md

 ```

 ## Install on Windows

-**NOTE:** The EasyPost CLI on Windows is considered "experimental".
-Please help improve this tool on Windows by submitting issues and pull requests.

 The EasyPost CLI on Windows requires that the [Chocolatey package manager](https://chocolatey.org) be installed first which will install `jq` allowing for formatted JSON.